yeonseok-seo/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ```
 </div>

 We call Kotlin classes directly from Objective-C code.
-Kotlin `object` has the class method
+A Kotlin `object` has the class method
 function `object`, which allows us to get the only instance of the object and to call
 `Object` methods on it.
 The widespread pattern is used to create an instance of the `Clazz` class.
 We call